syednadeembe/project_sessions/session-iac/infra/manual_setup.md

-# Setting up EKS Access from EC2 Bastion Host
+# Setting up EKS and Accessing from EC2 Bastion Host

 This guide walks through setting up Amazon EKS cluster And accessing from an EC2 bastion host, including VPC configuration, IAM roles, and kubectl setup.